MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/proximity-join.md

 #### Q: Why is the Microsoft Teams Rooms that is in the room with me not at the top of the list?

-1. Bluetooth signals penetrate walls; hence, it may be the case that a Microsoft Teams Rooms in a room adjacent to you or above/below you is actually physically closer to your device than the Microsoft Teams Rooms in your meeting room.
+1. Bluetooth signals penetrate walls; hence, it may be the case that a Microsoft Teams Rooms in a room next to you or above/below you is physically closer to your device than the Microsoft Teams Rooms in your meeting room.
 This scenario is especially likely in the following circumstances:
     1. If your room is large and the Microsoft Teams Rooms is on the other side of it.
     1. In floor arrangements where meeting rooms are built back to back.
     1. In setups where the MTR is physically located outside the room (in a server room or equipment closet).
 1. Bluetooth signals are also subject to wireless interference.
-Something may be interfering with the wireless signal of the Microsoft Teams Rooms in your room, causing it’s signal to be weaker than expected.
+Something may be interfering with the wireless signal of the Microsoft Teams Rooms in your room, causing its signal to be weaker than expected.

 #### Q: Does Proximity Join work across tenants?